JDoYo/saveyourself/<SaveYourself>_Project Management.md

 End Time: 5:38 PM
 *	App Name: SAVE YOURSELF
 *	The game should be passable, where as player 1 and player 2 can compete against each other.
-  * Simultaneously play at the same time
+  * Simultaneously play at the same time.
 *	While protecting yourself, try to kill the other player.
-* No login feature
+* No login feature.
-*	May have multiple things to fit the user
+*	May have multiple things to fit the user.
-  *	May use upgrades to have more options of themes
+  *	May use upgrades to have more options of themes.
   *	ex. skins
-*	Can’t unlock things until you use multiplayer, to encourage social interaction
+*	Can’t unlock things until you use multiplayer, to encourage social interaction.
-*	May need a mock drawing of the app/game for the SRS document,
+*	May need a mock drawing of the app/game for the SRS document.
-*	The vision of this project is to create a mobile game that encourages social interaction with another person
+*	The vision of this project is to create a mobile game that encourages social interaction with another person.
 *	Time lengths
   *	10/12-10/21: SRS Document
   *	10/24: Start building the app
-*	Agreed to complete SRS on google docs- everyone inputs and edit.
+*	Agreed to complete the SRS on Google Docs and everyone will work on it.

 **October 26, 2016**

 Start Time: 5:46 PM

 End Time: 5:54 PM
-*	Josh started the SDD
+*	Josh started the SDD.
-*	Agreed to start coding for the app
+*	Agreed to start writing code for the app.
-  *	All coding will be on Unity and then transferred to Git Hub as changes are made.
+  *	All code will be on Unity and then transferred to GitHub as changes are made.

 **November 21, 2016**